 What are Johnson County Wastewater's statistics such as how many miles of sewer lines the county has?

-You can review our about us page for that kind of departmental information.
+Please review our about us page for the most up-to-date departmental information.

 Should I call JCW about utility markings or flags located in my yard?

 If you have questions concerning utility markings or flags located in your yard, please call 811 or visit www.kansas811.com.
 Kansas One Call can answer your questions.

 JCW does not provide location services and does not have the ability to assist with questions concerning flags or markings

 Can I schedule an appointment with JCW for a drop off at the Household Hazardous Waste facility?